-Design Museum Mornings with Indranil Sinha, M.D, at Brigham and Women’s Hospital
+Design Museum Mornings with Indranil Sinha, M.D, from Brigham and Women’s Hospital

 How do you re-design the recovery of a traumatic injury?
 When it comes to creating solutions to complex injuries, the solutions can often be one dimensional.
 When the injury is severe, the body is unable to regenerate muscle and instead heals the area with extensive scarring.
 This results in a loss of muscle strength and function.
 For muscles to regenerate, the body requires a scaffold that acts as a guide within which muscle can grow.
 For the first time, technological advancements can create these scaffolds, allowing for successful regeneration of muscle post-traumatic injury.
-Dr. Indranil Sinha of Brigham and Women’s Hospital will speak about these recent advancements, particularly one game-changer in redesigning how the body can heal – a custom made pen-printer, a 3D printer of sorts which can directly add the healing scaffold to the injured muscle alongside helpful growth factors to aid in the regrowth process.
+Dr. Indranil Sinha, surgeon at Brigham and Women’s Hospital, and Stepping Strong Innovator, will speak about these recent advancements, particularly one game-changer in redesigning how the body can heal – a custom made pen-printer, a 3D printer of sorts which can directly add the healing scaffold to the injured muscle alongside helpful growth factors to aid in the regrowth process.

-Join us in November for Design Museum Mornings at Optum for an eye-opening conversation about designing muscle!
+Join us in November for Design Museum Mornings at Cantina for an eye-opening conversation about designing muscle!

 Doors Open • 8:30 – 9:00am